Myocilin: Glaucoma 3, primary congenital (GLC3A)

 Glaucoma 3 arises due to mutations in the distinct genetic loci of MYOC.
 This mutation contributes to GLC3A through digenic inheritance with the CYP1B1 protein.
 The mutation gives rise to an autosomal recessive form of primary congenital glaucoma (PCG).
 The disease initiates at birth or in early childhood due to the increase in intraocular pressure, large ocular globes (buphthalmos) and corneal edema.
 The progression of the disease causes defects in the trabecular meshwork and anterior chamber angle of the eye preventing the drainage from the aqueous humor.

-Overall frequency of disease-causing mutations at MYOC in different races:

 Clinical significance

 MYOC contains a signal sequence for secretion and is secreted into the aqueous humor of the eye by the trabecular meshwork.
 Mutations in MYOC are found in 4% of adult-onset primary open-angle glaucoma and >10% of juvenile-onset primary open-angle glaucoma.
 Overexpression or underexpression of MYOC does not cause glaucoma.
 However, the MYOC gene also contains a signal sequence, which is normally not functional, that directs intracellular proteins to peroxisomes.
 Glaucoma-associated mutations activate that signal sequence and direct myocilin to peroxisomes, where they accumulate in the cell, instead of being secreted.
 Decreased secretion and increased accumulation appear to be the initial steps in myocilin-associated glaucoma.

-A study employing iterative pocket & ligand-similarity based approach to virtual ligand screening predicted small molecule binders for the olfactomedin domain of human myocilin.
+A study employing an iterative pocket and ligand-similarity based approach to virtual ligand screening predicted small molecule binders for the olfactomedin domain of human myocilin.
 The predictions were subsequently assessed by differential scanning fluorimetry.